Recreate Recovery Partition

 - For UEFI:

-DISKPART> select volume N DISKPART> set id="de94bba4-06d1-4d40-a16a-bfd50179d6ac" DISKPART> gpt attributes=0x8000000000000001 DISKPART> remove
+DISKPART> select volume N DISKPART> set id="de94bba4-06d1-4d40-a16a-bfd50179d6ac" DISKPART> gpt attributes=0x8000000000000001 DISKPART> remove - For BIOS:

 DISKPART> select volume N DISKPART> set id=27 DISKPART> remove